yeojoey/yeojoey.github.io/about.md

 I'm good at designing game content that requires a technical eye, and I'm especially fond of working on tools that can help speed up the workflow of the other designers on the team.

+My personal projects (game jams, etc.) can be found on my [Itch.io](https://yeojoey.itch.io).
 Talk to me on [Twitter](https://twitter.com/yeojoey) -- I'm always eager to chat!